c05mic/django-url-shortener/README.md

 Yet another URL shortener written in Python using Django framework.

-A detailed background for this project is at: [a link](https://c05mic.wordpress.com/2015/02/10/implementing-an-url-shortener-using-djangopython/)
+A detailed background for this project is at: [Django URL Shortener](https://c05mic.wordpress.com/2015/02/10/implementing-an-url-shortener-using-djangopython/)

 ##API
 `POST /shorten`